SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 <a name="column-filter-asset"></a>
 #### Column filtering

-Column filtering is another way to find devices.
-However, it only filters assets on the current level in the asset selector.
+Column filtering is another way to find assets.
+However, it only filters assets on the current level under **Asset selection**.

 ![Column filtering](/images/users-guide/cockpit/cockpit-asset-column-filter.png)